Updated: Aug 24

 At a time when America is beginning to realize that it lags far behind many other countries in electing women to positions of political leadership, it is appropriate to consider the long, dark history of women’s suffrage in our nation.

-Charles McSor ley, historian, collector, and engaging speaker, will come to Durand-Hedden at 2 pm Sunday, March 9 to present a sometimes humorous and always insightful lecture on the battle for women’s right to vote.
-He will illustrate his talk with postcards and other memorabilia.
+Charles McSorley, historian, collector, and engaging speaker, visited Durand-Hedden during Women's History Month in 2008 to present a sometimes humorous and always insightful lecture on the battle for women’s right to vote.
+He illustrated his talk with postcards and other memorabilia.

 In 1776 women had the right to vote in each colony, but Abigail Adams was concerned enough about the future to ask her husband, John Adams, to "remember the ladies" in drafting the new country’s laws.
 Mr. Adams replied, “As to your extraordinary Code of Laws, I cannot but laugh,” and noted such a move would completely subject the country to the "despotism of the petticoat."

 The Provincial Congress of New Jersey, on July 2, 1776, passed a law giving the right to vote to “all inhabitants of this colony of full age” who had fifty pounds, property, and a year’s residence in the colony.
 They could vote for representation in the Council and Assembly and “also for all other public officers that shall be elected by the people of the country at large.”

 New Jersey stuck to its guns for a while even though by 1784, women had lost the right to vote in New York, Massachusetts and New Hampshire.
 The Constitutional Convention of 1787 gave the states the right to determine voting qualifications, and women in all states except New Jersey lost the right to vote.